oracle/node-oracledb/INSTALL.md

 Linux that uses Debian packages.
 My database is on another machine | [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
 Linux.
 My database is on the same machine as Node.js | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
 Linux.
 I have the full Oracle client (installed via `runInstaller`) on the same machine as Node.js | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
 Linux.
-I want to install Node.js and node-oracledb RPM packages | [Installing Node.js and Node-oracledb RPMs from yum.oracle.com](#instnoderpms)
+I want to install Node.js and node-oracledb RPM packages | [Installing Node.js and node-oracledb RPMs from yum.oracle.com](#instnoderpms)
 AIX on Power Systems | [Node-oracledb Installation on AIX on Power Systems with Instant Client ZIP files](#instaix) Solaris x86-64 (64-Bit) | [Node-oracledb Installation on Oracle Solaris x86-64 (64-Bit) with Instant Client ZIP files](#instsolarisx8664)
 Another OS with Oracle Database 19, 18, 12, or  11.2 client libraries available | Update binding.gyp and make any code changes required, sign the [OCA][8], and submit a pull request with your patch.